What Is Continuous Deployment? Definition and Overview

 A release, for instance, can be in production ahead of a marketing target, allowing maximum business flexibility in maximizing all elements of value delivery.

-List of Continuous Deployment Tools you can use
+List of Continuous Deployment Tools You Can Use

 Jenkins: